Skip to content

 • Spotify Web API integration joined by UPC → ISRC

-• pg_cron jobs: Beatport every 6h + daily full, Spotify 30 min later
+• Scheduled jobs: Beatport every 6h + daily full, Spotify 30 min later

 • Dead-letter for releases with no Spotify match, visible in the admin panel